hu4i/hu4i.github.io/content/posts/about-me.md

 I am Wei Li, an exam-exempted master's student who majors in cyberspace security at [School of Cyber Engineering](https://ceen.xidian.edu.cn/), [Xidian University](https://en.xidian.edu.cn/) (XDU), China.
 I'm a former [CTF](https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)) player in [L-team](https://l.xdsec.org/) and [XDSEC](https://xdsec.org/).
 My research interest falls in securing software systems via formal methods.

 During my undergraduate education, I mostly focused on CTF competitions and extracurricular activities of the information security club XDSEC.
-I’m good at self-study and have been granted a postgraduate recommendation due to my performance in information security-related competitions.
+By self-study and cooperation with my teammates, I have been granted a postgraduate recommendation due to my performance in information security-related competitions.

 I’m currently teaching myself in the area of program logic and its related background knowledge.
 Here is my CV: